profcinders/Umbraco.Community.CspReports/README.md

 In the settings for both the Back Office and Front end CSPs, set "Toggle reporting" to `report-to` and "Report value" to `csp-endpoint`.

 > [!IMPORTANT]
 > This plugin currently only supports the `report-to` option.
-Not all browsers may support this option yet, so bear in mind the [compatibility](https://caniuse.com/mdn-http_headers_content-security-policy_report-to).
+Not all browsers may support this option yet, so please check its [compatibility](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Security-Policy/report-to#browser_compatibility).

-## View Reports
+## Usage

 To view a list of all reports, go to the CSP Manager section in Umbraco back office.
 From here, visit the "CSP Reports" option in the tree.
 You should see a paged list of all reported violations of your set policies, along with options to **Refresh** the list and **Delete all** records.